wissol/eo/words-eo-en.md

 * ode: long
 * olo: today (‘this sun’)
 * oj: auch! (interjection)
+* oma: tomorrow (ma is more often used, as the spirits could take this word as a challenge against them)
 * onos: tonight
 * ool: often
 * os: eye